obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-wordy.md

 Developed by: [[nqthqn]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Thesaurus, dictionary and more using the Datamuse API
+Thesaurus, rhymes, alliterations, dictionary and more using the Datamuse API

 %% ----- Do not edit anything above this line ----- %%